coralproject/talk/docs/plugins-quickstart.md

 * which files are being loaded
 * requests sent from my front end code, including headers, the payload/queries sent and the data returned

+I strongly recommend taking the time to fully explore all the features of your browser's dev tools!

 ## Create a home for my new plugin

+My goals for this tutorial are to:

-I want to build this plugin locally, using source control and eventually publish it to npm.
+* build this plugin locally
+* use source control and publish for collaboration
+* publish the plugin as an npm library

 ### Create a repo